tlambert03/LLSpy/docs/main.rst

 Flash4.0 Calibration
 --------------------

-In order to take advantage of the Flash synchronous trigger mode correction included in LLSpy, you must first characterize your camera by collecting a calibration dataset as described below in `Generate Camera Calibration File`_, then direct LLSpy to that file on the Config Tab of the GUI, or using ``lls config --set camparamsPath PATH`` in the command line interface.
+In order to take advantage of the Flash synchronous trigger mode correction included in LLSpy, you must first characterize your camera by collecting a calibration dataset as described below in :ref:`Generate Camera Calibration File`, then direct LLSpy to that file on the Config Tab of the GUI, or using ``lls config --set camparamsPath PATH`` in the command line interface.
 Support for more than one camera is in development.

 Channel Registration